 \subsection{Adaptive network evolution}

-In the following, we will have a look at different observables during numerical simulations of network evolution in the model presented above.
+In the following, we will have a look at different observables during numerical simulations of network evolution in the model.
 Key figures include the average connectivity $K$ and the branching parameter $\lambda$.
-Both are closely linked to and influenced by the ratio of activating links $p$, which is simply the fraction of positive couplings $c_{ij}=+1$ among all existing (non-zero) links.
+Both are closely linked to, and influenced by, the ratio of activating links $p$ which is simply the fraction of positive couplings $c_{ij}=+1$ between all existing (non-zero) links.

-The upper part in Figure \ref{fig:01-evolution} shows an exemplary run of the topology evolution algorithm, where we start with completely isolated nodes without any links.
+The upper part in Figure \ref{fig:01-evolution} shows a typical run of the topology evolution algorithm, where we start with completely isolated nodes without any links.
 Trivially, the ``network'' is subcritical at this stage, which can be seen from the branching parameter which is far below 1.
 As soon as rewiring takes place, the network starts to insert new links, obviously because these links enable the nodes to pass signals and subsequently act in a correlated way.
 With increasing connectivity, also the branching parameter rises, indicating that perturbations start to spread from their origin to other nodes.
 When the branching parameter approaches 1, indicating that the network reaches a critical state, the insertion of new links is cut back.
 The processes of insertion and depletion of links tend to be balanced against each other, regulating the network close to criticality.

-If we, on the other hand, start with a randomly interconnected network at a higher connectivity like $K_{ini}= 4$ as shown in the lower part of Figure \ref{fig:01-evolution}, we find the network in the supercritical regime ($\lambda > 1$) at the beginning.
-When above the critical threshold, many nodes will show chaotic activity with very low average correlation to their respective inputs.
-The rewiring algorithm reacts in the appropriate way by deleting links from the network, until the branching parameter approaches 1.
+On the other hand, if we start with a randomly interconnected network at a higher connectivity as, for example, $K_{ini}= 4$ (see lower part of Figure \ref{fig:01-evolution}), we find the network in the supercritical regime ($\lambda > 1$) at the beginning.
+When above the critical threshold, many nodes will show chaotic activity with low average correlation to their respective inputs.
+The rewiring algorithm reacts by deleting links from the network, until the branching parameter approaches 1.